kkeri/metarepo/src/xp01/README.md

 First, go to the main directory of the repository.

-Building the project:
+Build the project:

     make xp01

-Running tests:
+Run tests:

     bin/xp01 src/xp01/test/test.all

-The read-eval-print loop is started by the command
+Start the read-eval-print loop:

     bin/xp01